saramic/simple-banking-service-code-challenge/README.md

    ~ 30 seconds
    ```

+10. if the transfer has an account that does not exist in the provided account
+    file the program will exit with an error

 TODO ... this will come out of incomplete work from the Work Log analysis

 ## Extensions